Japanese Language Proficiency Test

 It is usually held at the RMIT City Campus.

-Passing the test requires both achieving an overall pass mark for the total points, and passing each section individually – so one cannot pass by doing well on the written section but poorly on the listening section.
+Passing the test requires both achieving an overall pass mark for the total points, while passing each section individually – so one cannot pass by doing well on the written section but poorly on the listening section.

 Each level gets exponentially challenging.

-For example, N5 has 100 kanji, N4 has another 500, N3 has another 1500 and so on.
+For example, N5 has 100 kanji, N4 has another 500, N3 has another 1500, and so on.

 Of course, we are happy to create a study plan for your personal needs.